Meet Our Guides

 At Northwest, our phone number is at the top or bottom of every single web page.
 And when you call or send us a message?
 No phone trees.
 No “no reply” emails.
 No phone calls or chats scheduled for three weeks later.
 We pick up fast.
 We reply to emails fast.
 We WANT you to call us when you have questions.
 The reason we have so many Corporate Guides is to make starting and running your business easier for you.

 No one likes calling a company for assistance and getting a pushy salesperson angling for commission.
-Our Corporate Guides are guides.
-Not salespeople.
+Our Corporate Guides are guides first and foremost.
 Our guides aren’t “scored” based on how many products they pitch.
-They don’t do upsells.
-Our Corporate Guides answer your questions and help you figure out how to solve problems.
+Instead, our Corporate Guides answer your questions and help you figure out how to solve problems.

 And unlike a standard call center, we don’t use metrics like call times to push you off the phone fast and mark the issue “resolved.”
 How could we expect our guides to give you the best information and experience possible if they’re watching the clock and trying to get off the phone?
-Our performance reviews for our Corporate Guides are based on customer satisfaction.
-Not sales or other ridiculous metrics.
 Our goal is to give you the least annoying experience possible.
 It’s even our slogan: We’re Just Not Annoying®.